tomyhrdnsyh/tomyhrdnsyh/README.md

-Hi, I’m @tomyhrdnsyh
+Hi, I’m Tomy Hardiansyah
-I’m interested in Python, Artificial Intelligence, Neural Network I am able to compete in this era of industry 4.0 by practicing skills, daring to take part in big competitions.
+I’m interested in Python, Artificial Intelligence, Neural Network Enthusiast.
+I am able to compete in this era of industry 4.0 by practicing skills, daring to take part in big competitions.
 With this kind of ability, I am able to compete and give satisfaction to the company that will accept me.
 How to reach me
   - https://linkedin.com/in/tomyhrdnsyh